-“We’re thrilled with what we’ve seen,” Peter J. Dunn, general manager, Le Meridien Atlanta Perimeter told about 50 people attending a Perimeter Business Alliance luncheon on April 25.
+“We’re thrilled with what we’ve seen,” Peter Dunn, general manager, Le Meridien Atlanta Perimeter, told about 50 people attending a Perimeter Business Alliance luncheon on April 25.
 “This year has been great.
-We’ve been able to raise our rates, which for the last couple of years we have unable to do.”
+We’ve been able to raise our rates, which for the last couple of years we have been unable to do.”

 To make it even better, they said, Perimeter communities should join together to promote the area to turn it into a bigger weekend draw with family-oriented events.

 Three hotel managers – Dunn, Shelly Faraj, general manager of the Atlanta Marriott Perimeter Center, and Tracy Kaltman-Ahmed of The Westin Atlanta Perimeter North – who took part in the panel discussion said their hotels recently have completed or nearly have completed extensive, multi-million-dollar renovations of their facilities in order to attract more travelers.

 Faraj said the Perimeter hotel market is the second fastest-growing market in the Atlanta region, behind Buckhead.
 “It is a great time to be in the Perimeter market,” she said.
 “There’s no place I would rather be.
 It’s going to be an exciting couple of years.”